 Over the years careful analysis of batches has proved that carvacrol levels above 80% are rare.
 However, 73% to 80% is more the sufficient to meet the needs for immune support and also for the necessary antiseptic power, as well as anti-inflammatory actions, that wild oregano oil provides.
-This is known as Oreganol P73, which is always wild, always free of manipulation.

 As well, in some cases the oregano oil, naturally moderate in carvacrol, is subject to much manipulation.
 It may start out as wild oregano oil but is commonly triple distilled to drive off other components, all to artificially raise carvacrol levels.
 As well, synthetic carvacrol from China and elsewhere may be added to artificially spike th3e levels.

 So, stick with what nature provides in its own unique profile, without human corruption or alternation.
 No doubt, wild rock-grown oregano is infinitely superior to that grown on dirt, which is foreign to this plant.